-He then delivered the strongest comeback possible when you’re arguing with a former journalist/current media relations professional: “I’m positive – I read it in the New York Times.”
+He then delivered the strongest comeback possible when you’re arguing with a former journalist/current media relations professional: “I’m positive – I read it in The New York Times.”

-Sure enough, Cruise trained 16 hours a day for six weeks to learn how to fly a helicopter for the movie.
+I looked it up, and sure enough, Cruise trained 16 hours a day for six weeks to learn how to fly a helicopter for the movie.
 On second look, they shot it so it’s clear he’s actually flying it himself.

 Not only that, but the parachuting sequence in the same movie?
 Cruise did the jump himself, from 25,000 feet.
 And the director wanted it at dusk, so they could only do one jump a day.
 And it took ONE HUNDRED AND SIX JUMPS to get the three takes the director wanted for the actual film.